alartuka/SupportWall/README.md

 #

-*Supportwall by Snehal Adbol, Tuka Alarbi, Zhuo en chua, Aileen Luo*
+*Supportwall by Snehal Adbol, Tuka Alsharief [fka Tuka Alarbi], Zhuo en chua, Aileen Luo*
 > We are your anonymous support system.
 Rant, read, or share your happiness-- Support Wall is here for you to let it all out.